Arcade Fire (EP): Composition

-Reception
+Critical reception

 Arcade Fire received positive reviews from critics.
 James Christopher Monger of Allmusic gave the EP three-and-a-half stars out of five, saying "While each of the seven tracks contained herein are fully realized, they are as unfocused as they are beautiful, resulting in an intangible, dreamlike atmosphere that reduces each cut – no matter how deep – down to a mere scratch."
 The website named "Old Flame", "No Cars Go", and "Vampire/Forest Fire" the highlights of the EP.
 Stylus Magazine gave the EP a B+, and wrote that it "is a strong effort and one of the best 2003 releases everyone seemed to gloss over, but still doesn’t compare to the intense spectacle of their live show."
 Kludge magazine found the EP's staff ambiguous and not as "wildly unique" as the band's later work.

 Sputnikmusic wrote of the EP "In order to listen to this properly, I'd say you need the band's first full length album in order to see quite where this led."
 The reviewer recommended Arcade Fire "for those who are already fans, and if you aren't (not an option I advise), this should be No. 2 on your shopping list.
 No prizes for guessing what No. 1 is."
 Pitchfork gave the EP 6.8 out of 10, saying that it "finds the band still unsure of their capabilities".
-The music publication wrote that "the build-ups seem either less patient or less directed, the quick changes more deliberate, the structures more top-heavy, and the payoffs ultimately less rewarding [than Funeral].
+The music publication wrote that "the build-ups seem either less patient or less directed, the quick changes more deliberate, the structures more top-heavy, and the payoffs ultimately less rewarding [than Funeral]".
 Reviewer Stephen Deusner did, however, say that "There are moments that not only hint at the heights of [Funeral], but scale such heights themselves."